Supermjork/Text_Classification_Modelling/README.md

 Language Modelling will be using the [Cornell Movie-Dialogue Corpus](https://www.kaggle.com/datasets/rajathmc/cornell-moviedialog-corpus) data.

-Note that the data will not be within the repo due to its size (~500MB, ~23GB respectively)

 ## Requirements Overview

 The number of required Notebooks is $3$, with each of them taking a different approach to the task.